Judge Paul D. Mathias

 Judge Mathias is keenly interested in the intersection of law and technology and often consults and speaks on tech topics to attorneys and judges.
 Since 2000, he has helped select and implement the Odyssey Case Management System that brought the management of Indiana's court records into the 21st Century.
 More recently, Judge Mathias has also been appointed to co-lead a statewide court technology effort, including implementation of e-filing.

 Judge Mathias is a longtime supporter of We the People, a national civics education program sponsored in Indiana by the Indiana Bar Foundation.
 He coaches high school We the People teams in Indiana’s 5th Congressional District and helps organize We the People competitions in the 3rd Congressional District.
 In 2010, he received the Indiana Bar Foundation’s William G. Baker Civic Education Award for his contributions to civics education.

-Judge Mathias has been married for 40 years and is the proud father of two sons who teach at the high school level in Indiana.
+Judge Mathias has been married for more than 40 years and is the proud father of two sons who teach at the high school level in Indiana.
 His wife, Carlabeth, an Indiana public school teacher and counselor for 30 years, now has a private practice in which she counsels children and families and serves as a consultant to schools throughout Indiana.

 Judge Mathias enjoys Apple computers and mobile devices, technology in general and photography.
 He also enjoys spending many Saturdays during the school year helping to build theatrical sets for Hamilton Southeastern High School.